chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 ---
 name: enable-workspace-destroy
-Appetite for Destruction
+Enable Workspace Destroy
 -------------------------
-For the next lab we'll need to destroy and recreate your lab environment.
+For the next exercise we'll need to destroy and recreate your environment.
 Terraform Cloud requires a special environment variable to enable destruction of infrastructure.

 .center[![:scale 100%](images/confirm_destroy.png)]